 The Bottom Line

-When the government shuts down, you shouldn't delay filing your tax return or withhold more taxes from your paycheck.
-Your duties and responsibilities as a taxpayer are largely unaffected, and you should go about tax season as you normally would.
-However, it would help if you were mentally prepared for your refund to be delayed due to the IRS being backed up.
+You shouldn't delay filing your tax return or stop having taxes withheld from your paycheck when or if the government shuts down.
+Your duties and responsibilities as a taxpayer are largely unaffected, so you should go about tax season as you normally would.